Psychological Services

 How is my child referred for a psychoeducational evaluation?

-Every school in the district provides interventions and monitors student progress through Response to Instruction and Intervention (RTI²) using a pyramid model of more intensive intervention if adequate progress is not made.
+Every school in the district provides interventions and monitors student progress through Response to Intervention (RTI) using a pyramid model of more intensive intervention if adequate progress is not made.
 Progress is monitored to determine how your child is responding to the intervention.
 After a minimum of 12 weeks of intervention and monitoring, if adequate progress is not evident and the team suspects your child may have a disability, the team may make a referral to special education.
 At that time, if a psychoeducational evaluation is required, parental consent for evaluation will be obtained.

 What is the purpose of a psychoeducational evaluation?